fommil/fpmortals/example/README.md

 - add unit tests for untested modules.
 - add integration tests for client `POST` requests
-- harden `AuthJsonClient`
+- with a stub docker service that does the OAuth2 handshake, e.g. using [`hmonad`](https://github.com/cakesolutions/docker-images-public/tree/master/hmonad).
+- harden `OAuth2JsonClient` and write integration tests against a server with expiring tokens.
-- implement `GoogleMachinesModule` by using the JSON API in `gce.scala`, and write a stub docker server to test against, e.g. using [`hmonad`](https://github.com/cakesolutions/docker-images-public/tree/master/hmonad)
+- implement `GoogleMachinesModule` by using the JSON API in `gce.scala`, and write a stub docker server to test against.
 - add support for other CI platforms, e.g. Jenkins
 - design a logging algebra and interpreter, scatter logs throughout the app
 - can `BlazeUserInteraction` be rewritten to use `IndexedState` instead of a state machine ADT?
 - rewrite `main.scala` to use the `Free` monad as per [Chapter 7.5](https://leanpub.com/fpmortals/read#leanpub-auto-a-free-lunch).
+- add support for launching local agents via docker (allowing functional testing of the entire app).
 - add AWS support using [`xmlformat`](https://gitlab.com/fommil/scalaz-deriving/tree/master/examples/xmlformat), as opposed to the [AWS SDK](https://aws.amazon.com/developers/getting-started/java/).
 - write a compiler plugin and macro to generate the contents of the `boilerplate.scala` files for all algebras